brucem/vagrant-puppet-ezpublish/README.md

-eZ Publish Virtual MAchines
+eZ Publish Virtual Machine
 ============
-This is a sample setup of Vagrant that uses puppet to provision a Virtual Machine running eZ Publish.
+This is a sample setup of Vagrant that uses puppet to provision a virtual machine running eZ Publish.

 It's a quick and easy way to check out the latest community versions of eZ Publish without the hassle of seting up a specific environment.

 Requirements
 ============